-Warintza is a large-scale porphyry copper-molybdenum-gold project located in southeastern Ecuador in the province of Morona Santiago, Canton Limon Indanza, north of the Mirador copper-gold mine (owned by CRCC-Tongguan) and the Fruta del Norte gold mine (owned by Lundin Gold) and adjacent to the San Carlos-Panantza copper project (owned by CRCC-Tongguan).
+Warintza is a large-scale porphyry copper-molybdenum-gold project located in southeastern Ecuador in the province of Morona Santiago, Canton Limon Indanza, north of the Mirador copper-gold mine (owned by CRCC-Tongguan) and the Fruta del Norte gold mine (owned by Lundin Gold) and adjacent to the San Carlos-Panantza copper project (owned by CRCC-Tongguan) (the "Warintza", the "Warintza Project" or the "Project").

 The property includes nine metallic mineral concessions covering 26,774 hectares.
 Four concessions with an area of 9,997 hectares are permitted for exploration activities including drilling and path construction.
 South32 Royalty Investments Pty Ltd holds a 2% net smelter royalty on the original four concessions.
 Concessions have a term of 25 years and can be renewed for additional periods of 25 years.
-As at December 31, 2023, the Company has incurred approximately \$147,000 in exploration expenses at Warintza.
+As at December 31, 2024, the Company has incurred approximately \$206,000 in exploration expenses at Warintza.

-Warintza enjoys the support of its local Shuar Centres of Warints and Yawi with whom the Company shares an Impacts and Benefits Agreement ("IBA"), which was first signed in September 2020 and renewed in March 2022.
-The IBA provides certainty of community support for the responsible advancement of the Warintza Project from exploration and development through to production and is a major milestone in the Company's innovative corporate social responsibility ("CSR") program.
+Warintza enjoys the support of its local Shuar Centres of Warints and Yawi with whom the Company shares an IBA, which was first signed in September 2020, renewed in March 2022 and again renewed in April 2024.
+The IBA provides certainty of community support for the responsible advancement of the Warintza Project from exploration and development through to production and is a major milestone in the Company's innovative corporate social responsibility program.
 This was the first IBA established in Ecuador and set the precedent for industry best practice for inclusive and mutually beneficial resource development in partnership with Indigenous Peoples.
 The IBA formalizes commitments toward supporting partner communities in their social and cultural practices.
 It also provides for eliminating or mitigating adverse impacts, employment, contracting and business opportunities supported by a robust program of education, skills and training together with community infrastructure development and financial benefits to maximize community participation and positive outcomes for Indigenous Peoples.
 In March 2024, Solaris announced a trilateral cooperation agreement with FICSH, the highest authority and largest Shuar indigenous organization legally established by statute of the Ministry of Social Welfare of Ecuador in 1964 and includes 50 associations comprising 500 Shuar communities and approximately 143,000 Shuar indigenous people, and with the AEI of Ecuador.
 The agreement aims to promote the economic and social development of Shuar communities represented by FICSH, including the communities of Warints and Yawi, with programs in health, education, skills training, entrepreneurship, innovation and sustainable mineral resource development.

-In April 2022, the Company reported the results of the updated MRE for the Warintza deposit, with Indicated mineral resources of 579 Mt at 0.59% CuEq22 (0.47% Cu, 0.03% Mo, 0.05 g/t Au) and Inferred mineral resources of 887 Mt at 0.47% CuEq22 (0.39% Cu, 0.01% Mo, 0.04 g/t Au).
-The Company also completed metallurgical test work demonstrating high recoveries expected for copper at 90% and molybdenum at 80% based on rougher flotation, cleaner flotation and locked cycle testing, with high-grade concentrates expected free of deleterious elements.
+In July 2024, the Company reported the results of an updated MRE for the Warintza Project with In-Pit Measured and Indicated Mineral Resources of 909 Mt at 0.53% CuEq (0.37% Cu, 0.02% Mo, 0.05 g/t Au) and additional Inferred Mineral Resources of 1,426 Mt at 0.37% CuEq (0.27% Cu, 0.01% Mo, 0.04 g/t Au) at a base case 0.25% CuEq cut-off grade.

-The Warintza Project successfully completed a phase change of the environmental license from initial exploration to advanced exploration following the completion of an Environmental Impact Assessment and community consultation process late 2022.
+The Warintza Project successfully completed a phase change of the environmental license from initial exploration to advanced exploration following the completion of an EIA and community consultation process late 2022.
 The Company continues to work with the Government of Ecuador on obtaining key permits and licenses for the advancement of the Project.